archlinux/aur/README.md

 The Device URI to print to The Gimp is, for example:

-    cups-programme:/usr/bin/gimp?u=<user>&D=:0.0&%s
+    cups-programme:/usr/bin/gimp?u=<user>&D=%C0.0&%s

 where `<user>` is the name of the user `gimp` should be run as.
 If not specified, it will be run as the user CUPS is running as, which might not be desired.
-The `D=:0.0` specifies the X11 display to use.
-In most cases, `:0.0` is correct.
+The `D=%C0.0` specifies the X11 display to use.
+In most cases, `:0.0` is correct (`%C` will be replaced by `:`).
 (See section "Device URI syntax" for a full description of the Device URI.)

 After the Device URI has been entered, select a name and optionally a description and a location note for the printer.
 Then you are presented with a list of printer manufacturers and models to choose from.
 Select the manufacturer `Generic` and any generic PostScript printer.
 (This selects a PPD file for the printer.
-Since we just want to open the raw CUPS PostScript output, just select any PostScript printer and then ignore the printer options is fine.)
+Since we just want to open (or later convert -- see section "Configuration File") the raw CUPS PostScript output, just select any PostScript printer and then ignore the printer options is fine.)

 Adding the printer might fail with an error like